DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

 ----------------------------

 Allocating a new mbuf requires the user to specify the mempool from which the mbuf should be taken.
-For a packet mbuf, it contains one segment, with a length of 0.
+For any newly-allocated mbuf, it contains one segment, with a length of 0.
-The pointer to data is initialized to have some bytes of headroom in the buffer (RTE_PKTMBUF_HEADROOM).
+The offset to data is initialized to have some bytes of headroom in the buffer (RTE_PKTMBUF_HEADROOM).
-For a control mbuf, it is initialized with data pointing to the beginning of the buffer and a length of zero.

 Freeing a mbuf means returning it into its original mempool.
 The content of an mbuf is not modified when it is stored in a pool (as a free mbuf).